Drillship Seacrest

 DS Seacrest, also known as "the Scan Queen", was a drill ship built by Far East Levingston Shipbuilding Ltd., Singapore, owned by Unocal Corporation and operated by Great Eastern Drilling and Engineering company.
 It was sunk by Typhoon Gay in the Gulf of Thailand on 3 November 1989.
 Ninety-one rig workers were killed after the vessel capsized, resulting in a massive legal case brought against the ship's owners UNOCAL.
 There were only six reported survivors: one Indonesian diver and five Thai rig crew, although these figures vary slightly depending on the source, though all of them agree the death toll would make the sinking the 3rd deadliest offshore disaster in history.
 Many of the bodies were never recovered.
 Typhoon Gay produced winds of 100 kn or more with 40 ft waves.
 It left hundreds of sunken fishing vessels in its wake, killing 529 people and leaving approximately 160,000 homeless.

 The main cause of the ship capsizing was Unocal, to save time, and money during drilling operations ordered that the drill pipe standing in the Derrick caused loss of stability.

 Normally during a bit change when there is any weather danger, the pipe is sent down and stored on deck.

-Unocal, through corporate greed, made this huge mistake.

 Even since then, Drilling Operations are stopped and personnel are sent ashore, for their safety.